Autumn in Poland: time change, 2 public holidays, observances, celebrations

 Teachers’ Day in Poland (Dzień Nauczyciela)

 In Polish schools, there are no regular classes on this day.
 Students give teachers flowers and/or other gifts.
-Usually, there is an inauguration event for first-grade students (called in Polish ślubowanie) and older kids either do not go to school or have some fun activities.
+Usually, there is an inauguration event for first-grade students (called in Polish ślubowanie), and older kids either do not go to school or have some fun activities.

-• October 29
+• October 27

 Time change (zmiana czasu)

-On Sunday night, October 29, at 03:00 am clocks are turned backward 1 hour to 02:00 am.
-The change to summertime in Poland takes place on the last Sunday of March.
+On Sunday night, October 27, at 03:00 am clocks are turned backward 1 hour to 02:00 am.
+The change to summertime in Poland occurs on the last Sunday of March.
 Poland switches back to regular time on the last Sunday of October.
 The European Union lawmakers wanted to end the twice-a-year (March and October) custom of time changes throughout the European Union, leaving member states the freedom to decide their standard time.
 But the coronavirus pandemic has put these plans on hold.
 Click here to find out more in our post about the time changes in Poland.

 • October 31